Anesthesiology Update 2027

 Optional In-Person Activities

-Hands-on Ultrasound Workshops
+Hands-on Lunch-and-Learn Workshops

-• Lung Ultrasound (Wednesday)
+• Cardiac and Lung Ultrasound (Wednesday)

-• Cardiac Ultrasound (Thursday)
+• Gastric Ultrasound (Thursday)

-(Each ultrasound workshop limited to a maximum of 25 participants)
+(Each lunch-and-learn workshop limited to 25 participants)

 $75